DTMonkey/iconverter/readme.md

 ### Installing graphicsmagick

-You will have to install graphicsmagick to use iconverter.
+You will have to install graphicsmagick (and zip) to use iconverter.

 ```
 # on OSX